aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

 Ending a FastX session
 ----------------------

-When you are finished, click the home button in the control menu (see above) and close the browser tab that contains the session you were working in.
+When you are finished, click the home button in the control menu (see above) and close the browser tab-item that contains the session you were working in.
 In the FastX starting page you will see a session in the center (Disconnected Sessions).
 This will expire automatically after 7 days, but if you don’t need it anymore, please terminate the session to help save ressources for your fellow observers.

 You can reconnect to a disconnected session by clicking the “play” button.